niklashigi/refined-prime-video/README.md

 ## Disclaimer

-While this browser extension is meant to be used alongside *Amazon Prime Video*, it is not "official" by any means.
-I am in no way affiliated with *Amazon​.​com, Inc*.
+While this browser extension is meant to be used alongside _Amazon Prime Video_, it is not "official" by any means.
+I am in no way affiliated with _Amazon​.com, Inc_.

 ## License